Routing inference across LLM providers without breaking latency

 Cross-provider behaviour is not uniform on edge cases.
 JSON-mode strictness, tool-call argument shapes, refusal patterns, token counting: these all vary.
 If your callers depend on undocumented quirks of one provider's output, the router will turn those bugs into intermittent flakes that look like infrastructure problems.

 Add a normalisation layer between the router and the providers, and pin known-good provider versions per tier.
-Or you will spend the savings on debugging tickets that look like 'sometimes it returns weird JSON'.
+Or you will spend the savings on debugging tickets that look like "sometimes it returns weird JSON".